-Did you get a letter or email saying that you’re due to recertify your IBCLC credential?
+Did you get a letter or email saying that you’re due to recertify your IBCLC certification?
 If so, be sure you know the requirements, and your options.

 What are the recertification requirements?